Coffee and Cigarettes: Twins

 Originally the 1989 short Coffee and Cigarettes, Memphis Version (aka Coffee and Cigarettes II) segment featured Joie Lee and Cinqué Lee as the titular twins and Steve Buscemi as Danny the barman who expounds on his theory on Elvis Presley's evil twin.
 The scene also features a recounting of the urban legend that Elvis Presley made racist comments about African Americans during a magazine interview.

 Cinqué Lee also appears in "Jack Shows Meg his Tesla Coil" later in the film.

 Somewhere in California

-Filmed in 1993 as the short Coffee and Cigarettes - Somewhere in California, and won the Short Film Palme d'Or at the Cannes Film Festival.
-In this segment musicians Iggy Pop and Tom Waits smoke cigarettes to celebrate that they quit smoking, drink some coffee and make awkward conversation.
+Filmed in 1993 as the short titled Coffee and Cigarettes – Somewhere in California (also known as Coffee and Cigarettes III) it won the Short Film Palme d'Or at the Cannes Film Festival.
+In this segment, musicians Iggy Pop and Tom Waits smoke cigarettes to celebrate that they quit smoking, drink some coffee and make awkward conversation.
 At various points each musician remarks that the other is not on the jukebox, though Iggy Pop's music can be heard on a jukebox in another segment later in the film.